BSc Psychology with Neuroscience

 Learn about the structure and functions of the human brain through this challenging and technical BSc Psychology with Neuroscience degree.

 As a psychology student you can take advantage of the Department's research laboratories and resources for measuring physiological variables, such as heart rate.
-Additionally, the Centre for Integrative Neuroscience and Neurodynamics, housed within the department, is equipped with a range of neuroimaging technologies – including an MRI scanner – and a digital signal analysis laboratory.
+The Centre for Integrative Neuroscience and Neurodynamics, housed within the Department, is equipped with a range of physiology and neuroimaging technologies – including an MRI scanner, TMS, EEG and pain labs.
 There are many opportunities for you to get involved with its research.

 The first two years of the course provide you with a broad overview of psychology, and are required for BPS qualification.
 You will study modules covering areas such as cognition, neuroscience, development, personality and social psychology.
 Neuroscience modules are taught by staff from the internationally renowned Centre for Integrative Neuroscience and Neurodynamics.

 In the final year, you can explore the areas that interest you most through a wide range of optional modules.
 Your final-year project will allow you to immerse yourself further into the field of neuroscience by conducting research supervised by an expert in the field.
 Modules are regularly revised in order to incorporate the latest developments in neuroscience, ensuring that your knowledge and skills are always up to date.